stepan-mitkin/drakon.tech.desktop/README.md

 - **Pseudocode Generation**: Convert flowcharts into pseudocode for AI app prompts.
 - **Clojure and JavaScript Output**: Generate functional code directly from flowcharts.

-## Why Use DrakonTech for AI-aided software development
+## Why Use DrakonTech for AI-Aided Software Development

 For many real-life algorithms, a text-only description is insufficient to specify program logic clearly.
 Pseudocode provides a structured way to communicate a program’s intent to an AI app, but it can be difficult to read.
 With DrakonTech, users create intuitive flowcharts that are easy to understand and then generate precise pseudocode, accurately conveying the programmer’s intention to AI applications.

 ## Generating Pseudocode for AI Apps